tvandenberghe/ears3-server/readme.md

 sudo docker-compose up -d
 ```

+For your convenience you can also just run `./run.sh`.

 The -d flag starts the container based on the image in a detached mode, meaning that you can continue the terminal session.
 If you shutdown and reboot the server that hosts the EARS server container, the container will always restart along with the whole server.

 When you run the image, the different components are started in certain order.
 The web server (tomcat) is the latest as it has to wait for the database to be completed.
 Wait at least a minute, then visit the following addresses in your web browser: